cfjedimaster/raymondcamden2018/_posts/2017/03/09/2017-03-09-an-introduction-to-creating-alexa-skills-with-openwhisk.md

 Which would be really written as:

-	Give me a random number for {date}
+	Give me a random number for {% raw %}{date}{% endraw %}

-Where the {date} slot is defined to be a date slot type.
+Where the {% raw %}{date}{% endraw %} slot is defined to be a date slot type.
 Amazon has a bunch of these ([Slot Type Reference](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference)) covering things like dates, times, numbers, colors, and my favorite - desserts.
 You can also define your own which is useful for more free form checking.

 As I said, this part is a bit complex.
 I began with this intent schema: